Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 There are systematic effects which cause stellar models to mismatch observation for a given input set of stellar parameters.
 We have identified a region along the main sequence of the HR diagram where stellar models are in the best agreement.
-In this section, we wish to show how the assumed error floor defined in our model propagates to the final extinction posterior.
-We recall that the error floor was defined so that the stellar models have a systematic Gaussian error in the output photometry of $0.05$ mag.
+In this section, we wish to show how the assumed $\sigma_{\text{floor}}$ defined in our model propagates to the final extinction posterior. {We recall $\sigma_{\text{floor}}$ is an error term included in quadrature to the measurement error to account for possible systematics in the output photometry and it defaults to $0.05$ mag.} {We set $\sigma_{\text{floor}}=0.0$ mag so that the only noise added to the photometric output of the stellar models is the modelled error in each passband and repeat the experiment on the uniform sample of stars.}

-To inspect how the floor error affects the final extinction posterior we fit the model once again to the uniform synthetic sample of stars, except now the generated data points have noise only from the synthetic measurement error.
-In our model construction, we assume the same uniform priors on the model parameters as per the previous section.
-Moreover, we assume there is no Gaussian noise added to the photometry output of the stellar models.

-With no floor error and using uniform priors, we find a median difference between the posterior mean extinction and the true extinction is $0.075$ and the median posterior standard deviation for the extinction parameter across the sample is $0.113$.
+When comparing point estimates from the derived posterior with the true synthetic values, we find a median difference between the posterior mean extinction and the true extinction is $0.075 \,\rm{mag}$ and the median posterior standard deviation for the extinction parameter across the sample is $0.113 \,\rm{mag}$.
 The median difference between the posterior mean effective temperature and the true effective temperature is $166$ K and the median effective temperature standard deviation across the sample is $284$ K. Finally, the sample median difference between the posterior mean metallicity and the true metallicity is $-0.17$ dex with a standard deviation of $0.43$ dex.
 In Table \ref{tab:widths}, we illustrate the extinction posterior median and standard deviations for different cases.